 Traditional garden design schemes are less about precision landscaping and more about creating a natural, unfussy look – good news for beginner gardeners, or those who are designing a garden on a tight budget.
 We take you through some of the most attractive traditional garden design schemes, whatever the size and main purpose of your outdoor space.

-Once you're set on a look you like, find out how to plan, design and cost your garden transformation.
+- Once you're set on a look you like, find out how to plan and cost your garden design

 1. Create a secluded spot with a garden bench